Cloudera-Boot-Camps/red-mar-2017/flume/README.md

     b.
 Tested successfully simple producer and consumer command
     c.
 Started Flume agent
     d.
 Tested successfully for the data load into Kafka.
+6. Flume, Kafka and Spark Integration
+Issues: Stream job was not able to pick the data.
+We then realized that, Kafka consumer is stopping after consuming few set of records.
+Changed the flume parameters to increase memory to 50MB and batch size as 200, which made sure that Kafka job does not stop..Now Kafka consumer reading messages continuously.